 The mission of Dogue de Bordeaux Rescue is to rescue neglected and abandoned Dogue de Bordeaux, rehabilitate and re-home them into loving forever homes.

 Dogue de Bordeaux Rescue was founded on July 24,1997 when a female Dogue de Bordeaux, later named Meg was found wandering the streets of New York and taken to a shelter.

 Since that time, Dogue de Bordeaux Rescue has gone through some major changes.
-From being a 501(c)7 under the wing of the Dogue de Bordeaux Society, to being it’s own separate entity called the Dogue de Bordeaux Rescue with 501(c)3 charitable status.
-From being a smaller group of fanciers of the breed that handled a few dozen dogues a year to a large group of volunteers who assist several hundred dogues a year and needing more volunteers to assist the ever growing number of rescued dogues who need our help.
-From having one director handling the whole country, to having a Board of Directors and Regional Directors each handling a region of the country.
-To having it’s own full blown committees to handle different aspects of rescue such as fund raising, ways n means, events, website, facebook, petfinder, foster home mentoring and breed education.
+From being a 501(c)7 under the wing of the Dogue de Bordeaux Society of America, to being its own separate entity called Dogue de Bordeaux Rescue with 501(c)3 charitable status in 2008.
+From being a smaller group of fanciers of the breed that handled a few dozen dogues a year to a large group of volunteers who assist several hundred dogues a year and needing more volunteers to assist the ever growing number of dogues who need our help.
+From having a rescue coordinator handling the whole country, to having a Board of Directors and Regional Directors each handling a region of the country.
+To having full blown committees to handle different aspects of rescue such as fundraising, events, website, social media, and breed education.

 Our objective and mission has not changed since Meg, to rescue, rehabilitate and rehome Dogues de Bordeaux in need and to educate the general public on this magnificent breed, the Dogue de Bordeaux.